 Writer, Speaker, Traveler.

-Born on a summer evening in Andalusia to an American father and a Tibetan mother, I lived in Spain and Darjeeling, then moved to the U.S. at age three.
-My fiction, essays, and interviews have been published by The New Yorker, The Paris Review, The New York Times, The Washington Post, Catapult, Guernica, Narrative, Tin House, AGNI, and Granta, among others, and I’m a contributing editor at Tricycle.
-My writing also appears in The Penguin Book of Modern Tibetan Essays, Women in Clothes (Riverhead), and American Dragons (HarperCollins), and has been listed in The Best American Essays; a translation of fiction by Reinaldo Arenas was published in Old Rosa (Grove).
+My fiction, essays, and interviews have been published by The New Yorker, The Paris Review, The New York Times, The Washington Post, Oprah Daily, Catapult, Guernica, Tin House, AGNI, Narrative, and Granta, among others, and I’m a contributing editor at Tricycle.
+My writing also appears in The Penguin Book of Modern Tibetan Essays, Wanting: Women Writing About Desire (Catapult), Women in Clothes (Riverhead), and American Dragons (HarperCollins), and has been included in The Best American Essays.

-I speak and teach workshops in the U.S., Asia, and Europe, at The Rubin Museum of Art, the Asia Society, Princeton, Columbia, Oxford, The American University of Paris, and La Porte Peinte Centre pour les Arts, among others.
+I speak and teach workshops in the U.S., Asia, and Europe, at The Rubin Museum of Art, Asia Society, Princeton, Columbia, Oxford, and The American University of Paris, among others.
 I studied Comparative Literature at Princeton and Creative Writing at the University of Michigan.
 My travels and work have taken me around the world, to India, Tibet, France, Spain, Cuba, Thailand, Bali, and many other countries.
 I’m a longtime resident of Tokyo.